beet/mindful-markdown-knowledgebase/README.md

 - Insert the "Logbook template - new monthly review link" template
 - Open the link in a new tab, and follow the instructions
 - Each monthly review is for the *previous* month, so the July monthly review would contain the June log entries
-- The monthly review pages includes a link to create a monthly note page where I set goals for the month which will apppear in weekly notes for that month
+- The monthly review pages includes a link to create a [[README - Monthly notes|monthly note]] page where I set goals for the month which will apppear in weekly notes for that month

 ### Monthly notes